cis-ncbj/app-service-api/Docs/overview.rst

 The design of web service frontend remains at discretion of its developer.
-However it will usually consist of HTML web pages displayed by users web browser that communicate with web service dedicated web server (some usage of AJAX may by required for seamles user experience).
+However it will usually consist of HTML web pages displayed by users web browser that communicate with web service dedicated web server (some usage of AJAX may by required for seamless user experience).

 The server part of web service will communicate with an AppGateway over https using REST :doc:`webapi`.
 It is viewed as the Client for the backend infrastructure, users web browser should not interact directly with the backend.
-The AppGateway is very lightweight and its purpose is to pass job requests to AppServer as well as to answer status requests from Clients (It is possible that the AppGateway could be extended to accomodate for instance user authentication).
+The AppGateway is very lightweight and its purpose is to pass job requests to AppServer as well as to answer status requests from Clients (It is possible that the AppGateway could be extended to accommodate for instance user authentication).
 The AppGateway will be positioned inside the DMZ, however it should not be accessible from outside networks - the assumption is that Clients will also reside inside DMZ.
 The AppServer is placed inside the internal CIŚ